 The financial aid program at Saint Vincent College is designed to help students who would find it difficult or impossible to attend college without some financial assistance.
-The Financial Aid Office estimates the cost of attending Saint Vincent College by adding tuition, room, board and fees plus an estimate for books, supplies, transportation from home to school and personal expenses.
+The Financial Aid Office estimates the cost of attending Saint Vincent College by adding tuition, room, board and fees plus an estimate for books, supplies, transportation from home to school, and personal expenses.
 Please see the explanation of costs under "Tuition and Fees" in this Bulletin.
-The amount of financial aid an applicant receives is based on the difference between the total costs and the amount the student is reasonably able to contribute toward costs as determined by the Free Application for Federal Student Aid (FAFSA).

-The College encourages students to seek grant aid from outside sources such as corporations and civic groups.
-Saint Vincent College extends its range of financial aid programs by utilizing federal loans and workstudy opportunities.
+To receive federal financial aid, a graduate student must be enrolled in a degree-seeking program and complete the Free Application for Federal Student Aid (FAFSA) yearly.
+Graduate students are eligible for unsubsidized loans through and Graduate PLUS loans up to the cost of attendance through the Direct Loan Program.
+Graduate students may also qualify for work study.
 The College makes every effort to provide opportunities for employment which are both educationally valuable and financially rewarding.
+The College also encourages students to seek grant/scholarship aid from outside sources such as corporations and civic groups.